spatts14/Xenium_5k_analysis_pipeline/docs/configuration.md

 # Configuration Guide

-ReCoDe uses TOML configuration files to control which analysis modules to run and their parameters.
+`recode_st` uses TOML configuration files to control which analysis modules to run and their parameters.
 Only modules defined in the configuration file will be executed.

 ## Basic Configuration Structure